The Pantera Place

 The history of the car gets fuzzy at this point, but for most of its life from around 1978 through 1988 it was apparently stored in an Oklahoma feed barn.
 I don't know how the car ended up in the feed barn, but sometime before the car was stored, it had been repainted with a $5,000 super brandywine red candy paint job by Waldon's Paint in Tulsa.

 The car was purchased by a new owner Ed Phillips of Shawnee, Oklahoma, who needed only to wash, wax and clean up the interior to put the car in show condition (Shawnee, Oklahoma is home of the first Sonic Drive-In).
 Ed also pulled the engine, had it rebuilt, added Comp Cam 292, Performer intake manifold, Holley 600 carburetor, Hall big bore headers, big bore tail pipes, valve covers and an air cleaner.
 VDO gauges were installed to replace the stock units.
 Ed Phillips was the owner of the car when it was featured in Mustang Illustrated in 1989.
-I have not been able to locate Ed Phillips.
+I was able to locate Ed Phillips but we have not met.

 The car made its way down to Texas and was purchased by Steve Hixon in 1991 with the engine out of the car and in pieces.
 With 46,000 miles on the car, the engine was replaced and transaxle serviced.
 The new engine was built and the transaxle serviced by Frank Hanran.
 Frank is still very active in the SCCA race world.
 The car was repainted with a new dark red brandywine paint job and the big bore tail pipes were replaced with stock units.
 I had an opportunity in June of 1998 to talk with Steve and Frank about the car.
 Frank remembered the car but unfortunately couldn't remember much about the engine build but the engine does have an aggressive cam and sounds great.
 Steve owned another Pantera for many years that he recently sold.